jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 throughout their experience.

-This policy sets out the different areas where user privacy is concerned and outlines the obligations and requirements of the users, JupyterLab development team.
+This policy sets out the different areas where user privacy is concerned and outlines the obligations and requirements of the JupyterLab development team.

 What information do we collect?